 Physical activity during childhood and the teen years

-Physical activity during adulthood is linked to breast cancer risk [126-132].
+Physical activity during adulthood is linked to a lower risk of breast cancer [132-138].
 Researchers are now studying whether being active during childhood and the teen years may also be linked to breast cancer risk.

 Some findings show women who were more active as children and teens may have a lower risk of breast cancer compared to women who were less active as children and teens .